Table of Contents

 - Dermatitis herpetiformis

 - Differentials for the prodromal phase: localized or generalized drug reactions, contact, and allergic dermatitis, prurigo, urticaria, urticarial vasculitis, arthropod reactions, scabies, ecthyma, pityriasis lichenoides.

 Systemic and topical steroids are the mainstay of treatment for BP.
 As the disease occurs in the elderly, systemic steroids and steroid-sparing immunosuppressants are used at a minimum dose as is required.
 The main aim of therapy is to reduce inflammation and autoimmune activity.
 Steroids inhibit the various inflammatory pathways and immunosuppressants suppress the overactive immune system through various mechanisms.

 The recommendations of the European Dermatology Forum and the European Academy of Dermatology and Venereology, published in 2015, for the treatment of bullous pemphigoid are summarized below:

 Localized or mild disease

-Localized or mild disease has been defined as occurrence of less than 10 new blisters per day or presence of non-bullous inflammatory or localized lesions involving a single body site.
+The localized or mild disease has been defined as the occurrence of less than 10 new blisters per day or presence of non-bullous inflammatory or localized lesions involving a single body site.